adambrgmn/react-oauth-flow/README.md

 * `processing: boolean`: True if authorization is in progress
 * `state: object`: The state received from provider (might be null)
-* `error: Error`: An error object if an error occured
+* `error: Error`: An error object if an error occurred

 ```js
 const RenderProp = props => (